-[00:04:15] Jeffrey Sutton: Yeah, thank you, Jeff, for inviting me to be with Margaret.
-Judge McKeown is a great friend, and I got to say, this is a terrific book.
-I've read Wild Bill, it's a biography out there and so I knew that story, and I knew a little bit just from knowing federal con law and his decisions.
-I have to say, he wasn't one of my favorites until I read this book.
-The things that came to mind ... you know, I knew he was one of the longest serving Justices.
+[00:03:47] Judge Sutton: Yeah, thank you, Jeff, for inviting me to be with Margaret.
+Judge McKeown is a great friend, and I gotta say, this is a terrific book.
+I'd read, Wild Bill-a biography out there.
+And so I knew that story and, I knew a little bit just from knowing federal Con law and his decisions.

+[00:04:03] Judge Sutton: I have to say, he wasn't one of my favorites until I read this book.
+The things that came to mind, I knew he was one of the longest serving justices.
 That, of course, is interesting.
-The penumbras from Griswold, pretty creative decision-making, which is probably not my typical cup of tea, and then the four wives, which is both salacious and I suppose, in ways, maybe irrelevant.
+You know, the penumbras from Griswold, pretty creative decision-making, which is probably not my typical cup of tea.
+And then, you know, the four wives, which is both salacious and I suppose, in ways, maybe irrelevant.

-[00:04:53] Jeffrey Sutton: But what is so enjoyable about this book is it shows you this other side of him.
-Well, it turns out I love hiking and my family's a big outdoors family, so every time he's off on one of these hikes, I'm thinking, "Boy, I wish I could've joined him."
-But I really enjoyed the book, and I feel it's a really wonderful book for right now partly because he doesn't fit ... you know, you think of him as progressive and inventive Justice, but he's fundamentally quite libertarian.
-You can see him agreeing with several so-called conservative Justices on the current court in some areas.
+[00:04:26] Judge Sutton: But what is so enjoyable about this book is it shows you this other side of him.
+Well, it turns out I love hiking, and my family's a big outdoors family.
+So every time he's off on one of these hikes, I'm thinking, "Boy, I wish I could've joined him."

+[00:04:42] Judge Sutton: So I really enjoyed the book.
+And I feel like it's a really wonderful book for right now partly because he doesn't fit.
+You think of him as progressive and inventive justice, but he's fundamentally quite libertarian.
+You can see him agreeing with several so-called conservative justices on the current court in some areas.
 He was skeptical of agencies.
-That sounds like something that's relevant at the court today.
+That sounds like something that's relevant at the Court today.

-[00:05:36] Jeffrey Sutton: There's another feature of him which is also quite current.
-We have, perhaps because the federal courts are so significant now, we have a lot of judges and Justices going on at young ages, and he was one of the first to go on at a young age, and I think it showed the complexities of it, right?
-On the one hand, he becomes the longest serving Justice.
-I'm sure there are ways FDR was quite happy that he has this legacy of Justice Douglas lasting til 1975, but it did show us what I would consider some risks.
-It's very hard to cloister ambition and, you know, fundamentally, judges are in a cloistered job, for the most part.
-We're not expected to be out with elected officials, and he had a lot of ambition.
+[00:05:09] Judge Sutton: There's another feature of him which is also quite current.
+Perhaps because the federal courts are so significant now, we have a lotta judges and justices going on at young ages.
+And he was one of the first to go on at a young age.
+And I think it showed the complexities of it, right?
+On the one hand, he becomes the longest serving justice.
+I'm sure there are ways FDR was quite happy that he has this legacy of Justice Douglas lasting til 1975.

+[00:05:38] Judge Sutton: But it did show us what I would consider some risks.
+It's very hard to cloister ambition.
+And fundamentally judges are in a cloistered job, for the most part.
+We're not expected to be out with elected officials.
+And he had a lot of ambition.
 He's an incredibly talented guy.
-Had he not been a Justice, I could've seen him being president, running the Department of Interior, AG, you name it.

-[00:06:29] Jeffrey Sutton: And he, that ambition, that energy, that idealism, kept finding new ways to express itself.
-Apparently, the job of Supreme Court Justice took him four days of the week.
-Well, that left three, and I'm quite confident he wasn't using one of them just for faith, so he was doing other things in those three days, and I think they were, they were terrific things.
-There's some complexities, which we'll get into, but I must say, the book is-it's the other half of the book, of Wild Bill.
-It just shows you the other side of him in a way that's just fascinating and has so many, so much salience for today's Court, if you ask me.
+Had he not been a justice, I could've seen him being president, running the Department of Interior, AG, you name it.
+And that ambition, that energy, that idealism kept finding new ways to express itself.
+Apparently the job of Supreme Court justice took him four days of the week.
+Well, that left three, and I'm quite confident he wasn't using one of 'em just for faith.
+So he was, he was doing other things in those three days.
+And I think they were terrific things.
+There's some complexities, which we'll get into.
+But I must say, the book is the other half of the book of Wild Bill.
+It just shows you the other side of him in a way that's just fascinating and has so much salience for today's court, if you ask me.